Historic Sites In Colorado. More Than Just Parks has 10 incredible must-see sites for you to visit.

 5. Granada War Relocation Center

-We’re on to the Top 5 Historic Sites In Colorado.
-At #5 we have the Granada War Relocation Center.
+We’re on to our Top 5 Historic Sites In Colorado.
+At #5 is another site which tells the story of a dark chapter in American history.
+It’s the Granada War Relocation Center.

 After Japan’s attack on Pearl Harbor, on December 7, 1941, led to the United States’ entry into World War Two, President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942.